rayui/scooby/README.md

 - PACKER_GITHUB_API_TOKEN
   - your Packer API token
 - SSH_AUTH_KEY
-  - your public SSH key to access the cluster
+  - your SSH auth key to access the cluster

 #### Variables